+The camera records frame lines from the active frame line file into metadata.
+This metadata is written to all recording formats and is present on all SDI outputs.
 The frame line metadata makes the original camera frame lines available during post production for editing, color grading or compositing tools and can be displayed as an overlay in the respective image viewer.

-Frame lines created for a sensor mode other than the currently active are not selectable.
+Frame lines created for a recording resolution other than the currently active are not selectable.